Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 There's `00000`, `00001`, `00010`, `00011`, `00100`, and so forth up to `11111`.
 One state for each way you can assign a 0 or a 1 to each bit.

-The thing that separates a quantum computer from a classical computer is that a quantum computer can rotate its state into weighted combination of the classical states (called a "[superposition](https://en.wikipedia.org/wiki/Quantum_superposition)").
+The thing that separates a quantum computer from a classical computer is that a quantum computer can rotate its state into weighted combinations of the classical states (called a "[superposition](https://en.wikipedia.org/wiki/Quantum_superposition)").
 You can create possible states of a 5-qubit quantum computer by adding together various proportions of the 32 classical states achievable with 5 bits, as long as the squared magnitudes of the weights add up to 1.
 So a 5 qubit quantum computer could be in the state $|00000\rangle$, or in the state $\frac{1}{\sqrt{2}}|00000\rangle + \frac{1}{\sqrt{2}}|11111\rangle$, or in the state $\frac{3}{5}|00000\rangle - \frac{4}{5}|10101\rangle$, or in the state $\frac{1}{\sqrt{3}}|00001\rangle - \frac{1}{\sqrt{3}}|00100\rangle + \frac{1}{\sqrt{5}}|10000\rangle$, or all kinds of other fun combinations.